 In the case where Medicare rejects an item number, and the practice manager makes an adjustment on your behalf, you must have provision to check and correct the item numbers.
 Failing to do so puts you at risk of Medicare Audit and Professional Services Review, and if incorrect item numbers have been submitted, you are liable to pay a portion of them back.

 Depending on what software the practice uses, it is likely that generating daily reports on billings is possible.
-Speaking with the practice manager or your RTO to have information on billings and receipts made available more frequently is advised.
+Speaking with the practice manager or your training provider to have information on billings and receipts made available more frequently is advised.